 Before completing college, Mary Mac had experienced the death of four friends – two teenagers to drunk drivers and two college students to inoperable cancer.
 Later she would sustain many other deaths of family members and close friends including the murder of her former husband’s 11 year-old daughter, which took them on an 18 year journey to help solve the crime.
 It was these life experiences that led her to become involved in the field of bereavement.

-Mary is host of The Mary Mac Show, where she lends her over 35 years’ experience to comfort, soothe and educate those grieving the death of a loved one.
+Mary is host of The Mary Mac Show, where she lends her over 35 years’ experience to comfort, soothe and educate those grieving the death of a loved one in her weekly podcast.

 She is also an award-winning author, speaker, private executive bereavement/grief coach, nationally-known crime victims’ rights advocate, and President of the Foundation for Grieving Children, Inc.